 for Veterans and the Public

-If you are diagnosed with HIV, your physical health is not the only issue you have to deal with.
-Along with the physical illness are mental health conditions that may come up.
+If you are diagnosed with HIV, your physical health may not be the only concern you have to face.
+Along with the possibility of physical illness are mental health conditions that may come up.
 Mental health refers to the overall well-being of a person, including a person's mood, emotions, and behavior.

 Many people have strong reactions when they find out they are HIV positive, including feelings such as fear, anger, and a sense of being overwhelmed.
-Often people feel helpless, sad, and anxious about the illness.
+Often people may feel helpless, sad, and anxious about the illness, despite knowing that HIV can be treated.
 These feelings are normal.
-With time, hopefully, these feelings will fade--although we are not able to cure HIV we do have excellent treatments, and people with HIV can lead long and full lives.
+With time, hopefully, these feelings will fade--although we are not able to cure HIV we do have excellent treatments, and people with HIV usually lead long and full lives with the help of daily anti-HIV medications.
 But HIV can have a major impact on many parts of your life.
-People with HIV and those close to them are subject to many things that may affect their mental health.
+People with HIV and those close to them may be subject to many things that may affect their mental health.

 Some things to keep in mind about your feelings: